jaspector

 Portland PP&D directs applicants to check permit requirements before construction; building, trade, zoning, site development, and other permits may be required depending on scope and site conditions.

-Typical processing time is No universal estimate posted on the reviewed pages; timelines vary by permit type and review path..
+Building permit processing times in Portland, OR typically run No universal estimate posted on the reviewed pages; timelines vary by permit type and review path..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Portland, OR.
 The following work is generally exempt: Use Portland's 'Do you need a permit?' tool for project-specific exemptions and thresholds.; Minor work may still require zoning, tree, or site review even where a building permit is not required..
 Note: Check permit requirements before beginning any construction project.
+When in doubt, confirm with the local building department before starting work.